-- 4CP- Mrs Curry (Mon-Wed) & Mrs Pollard (Thurs-Fri)- supported by Mrs Hardwick ( Teaching Assistant)
+- 4CP- Mrs Askew (Mon-Wed) & Mrs Pollard (Thurs-Fri)- supported by Mrs Hardwick ( Teaching Assistant)

 - 4D- Mr Donovan – supported by Mrs White & Mrs Moore (Teaching Assistant)

-- Mrs Fogas & Mrs Page support the classes on Mondays
+- Mrs Fogas & Mrs Ferrell support the classes on Mondays

 At St Matthew’s School we follow the National Curriculum, which set out the standards and objectives for all subjects taught.
 The key areas of the curriculum are: English, Maths, Science, PE, Computing, History, Geography, Religious Education, Art and Design, Music, and PSHCE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 4 and also our Curriculum area.